groupdocs/reference.groupdocs.com/content/sites/groupdocs/conversion/english/net/groupdocs.conversion.fluent/iconversionbypagecompleted/onconversioncompleted/_index.md

 ---
 title: OnConversionCompleted
 second_title: GroupDocs.Conversion for .NET API Reference
 description: Receive converted page stream.
-Will be fired only if SaveSaveDocumentStreamForFileType is set.
+Will be fired only if ConvertToconvertedStreamProvider is set.
 type: docs
 weight: 10
 url: /net/groupdocs.conversion.fluent/iconversionbypagecompleted/onconversioncompleted/
 ---
 ## IConversionByPageCompleted.OnConversionCompleted method

 Receive converted page stream.
-Will be fired only if "Save(SaveDocumentStreamForFileType)" is set.
+Will be fired only if "ConvertTo(convertedStreamProvider)" is set.

 ```csharp
 public IConversionConvertOrCompress OnConversionCompleted(